Semester Classes & Dates

 Description: Students will have the opportunity to compete on courses designed by WSU Colleges of Engineering Shocker MINDSTORMS coaches and demonstrate what they have learned to industry professionals and WSU representatives in presentations, interviews, displays and notebooks.

-Returning students will have first choice to be on the team for the 2022 fall/2023 spring semesters.
+Returning students will have first choice to be on the team for the Fall 2023/Spring 2014 spring semesters.

 This year the class will be for a FULL YEAR with competition at Wichita State University in the spring semester.